-(ii) The second main contribution is that we provide a decomposition of our uncertainty measure into several components that are related to the uncertainty measures used in the literature.
-This analysis sheds light on why the various measures of uncertainty differ from each other, and which one is more appropriate to use depending on the goals of the researcher.
-Again, the use of forecast densities is key to provide a comprehensive decomposition of uncertainty into its sources.
 In particular, we distinguish between disagreement and aggregate uncertainty.
 In this respect our contribution is similar to that of Lahiri and Sheng (2010), who consider the relationship between aggregate uncertainty and disagreement over the business cycle, yet measure it in terms of uncertainty and disagreement about the mean of the distribution, as opposed to the whole distribution.
-Our approach further enables us to distinguish between measures of realized volatility, ex-ante uncertainty and bias.
+Our approach further enables us to distinguish between measures of realized volatility, ex-ante uncertainty (measured by volatility embedded in the survey forecasts) and bias.
 These various components have all been used in the literature as measures of uncertainty.
-Our approach, on the other hand, enables us to distinguish among them and understand their relationship to each other.
+Our approach, on the other hand, enables us to distinguish among them and understand their relationship with each other.

 Several of the components mentioned above have been of interest on their own.
 For example, Patton and Timmermann (2010) study disagreement among professional forecasters, but do not relate disagreement to measures of uncertainty, while Lahiri and Sheng (2010) consider the relationship of aggregate uncertainty and disagreement over the business cycle, yet they do not distinguish between risk and uncertainty.
-Jurado, Ludvigson and Ng (2015) use the forecast error variance as a measure of uncertainty, while D'Amico and Orphanides (2014) consider ex-ante measures of risk for inflation forecasting.
+Jo and Sekkel (2017) and Jurado, Ludvigson and Ng (2015) use the forecast-error-variance-based measures of uncertainty, while D'Amico and Orphanides (2014) consider ex-ante measures of risk for inflation forecasting.